How Do I register?

 Where do I get prescriptions from?

-Repeat prescriptions can be ordered in person, or by sending
+Repeat prescriptions can be ordered in person, through the

 Why do I not get my repeat prescription until 2 clear